-Michael Anderson Trustee Michael is a business angel and adviser to small businesses.
+Michael Anderson Interim Chair Michael is a business angel and adviser to small businesses.
 He has been CEO of companies in the printing and e-learning sectors and non-executive director of a number of early stage, growing businesses.
 He is now Chairman of Amphio, a company which creates exceptional digital products for cultural organisations.
 He is also the co-author of "Successful Business Plans" and a mentor for The Prince's Trust.

 Crispin Drummond Trustee Crispin spent 30 years banking overseas before settling down in Winchester to buy a bookshop.
 He has served on the boards of several local charities involved in youth clubs, social housing and relationship counselling.